-“Adults tend to burn both ends the candle and live pretty sleep-deprived lives,” says Michael Goodstein, M.D., clinical associate professor of pediatrics at Penn State University.
+“Adults tend to burn both ends of the candle and live pretty sleep-deprived lives,” says Michael Goodstein, M.D., a pediatrician based in Pennsylvania.
 “Babies, on the other hand, auto-regulate sleep like they do food.”
-Meaning if they need it, they’ll get it and if they don’t, they won’t.
+In other words, if they need it, they’ll get it, and if they don’t, they won’t.

 This article was originally published on